mozilla/webmaker-screenshot/README.md

 request to the root of the website with the `url` parameter set to the URL of the make.

+### Discourse Support

+You can use `contrib/discourse-onebox.js` as a basis for automatically embedding screenshots of Webmaker makes in a [Discourse][] forum.

 ## Optional Environment Variables

 If your S3 bucket is hosted at a custom domain, you can optionally